Classic Chinese Novels: Nomenclature and subgroupings

 The literary critic and sinologist Andrew H. Plaks writes that the term "classic novels" in reference to these six titles is a "neologism of twentieth-century scholarship" that seems to have come into common use under the influence of C. T. Hsia's The Classic Chinese Novel (1968).
 He adds that he is not sure at what point in the Qing or early twentieth century this became a "fixed critical category", but the grouping appears in a wide range of critical writing.
 Paul Ropp notes that "an almost universal consensus affirms six works as truly great".
 Hsia views them as "historically the most important landmarks" of the novels of China.

 There have been a number of groupings.
 Romance of the Three Kingdoms, Journey to the West, Water Margin and The Plum in the Golden Vase were grouped by publishers in the early Qing and promoted as Four Masterworks (四大奇書 (Sìdàqíshú, four great masterpieces)).
 Because of its explicit descriptions of sex, The Plum in the Golden Vase was banned for most of its existence.
-Despite this, Lu Xun, like many if not most scholars and writers, place it among the top Chinese novels.
+Despite this, Lu Xun, like many if not most scholars and writers, places it among the top Chinese novels.
 After the Communist takeover in China, the official People's Literature Publishing House successively republished the collated editions of Water Margin, Romance of the Three Kingdoms, Dream of the Red Chamber and Journey to the West between 1952 and 1954 (It would not republish The Plum in the Golden Vase until 1957 and in 1985).
 Since the early 1980s, they have been known in mainland China as the Four Great Classic Novels (四大名著 (Sìdàmíngzhù)).